earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-002-package-and-repo-architecture/T004-consumption-patterns.md

 ## Executive Summary

-This document provides **detailed consumption patterns** for each framework package in `vibe-dev-kit`.
+This document provides **detailed consumption patterns** for each framework package in `ai-dev-kit`.
 It includes step-by-step guides for standalone usage, combined usage, and incremental adoption, with practical examples for each scenario.

 **Key Patterns:**
 - **Standalone Usage:** Use one package independently